 a.
 The name of the volunteer and the name of the college department or office;

 b.
 A schedule of the days of the week and times it is anticipated that the volunteer will be performing services for the college or a listing of the hours per week the volunteer will be serving;

 c.
 The name(s) of staff who will oversee the volunteer's service; and

-3. At the time of signing the VAR form, the volunteer should be given a copy of the most current version of the brochure entitled "Anti-Harassment Overview of Policy and Procedures," which details the College's anti-harassment policies (the "Anti-Harassment Overview of Policy and Procedures" brochure may be found online.
+3. At the time of signing the VAR form, the volunteer should be given a copy of the most current version of the brochure entitled "Anti-Harassment Overview of Policy and Procedures," which details the college's anti-harassment policies.
+Additionally, if the volunteer is over the age of 18, a background check will be required.

-4. If the Volunteer is not a citizen or permanent resident of the United States, the Volunteer must provide documentation of their visa status.
-Due to US Dept of Labor regulations (FLSA) individuals on a temporary visa may not serve as volunteers in positions where others receive compensation to perform the same services.
-Individuals with a pending H-1B visa application to work at Skidmore College CANNOT SERVE AS VOLUNTEERS.
+4. If the volunteer is not a citizen or permanent resident of the United States, the volunteer must provide documentation of their visa status.
+Due to U.S. Department of Labor regulations (FLSA), individuals on a temporary visa may not serve as volunteers in positions where others receive compensation to perform the same services.
+Individuals with a pending H-1B visa application to work at Skidmore College cannot serve as volunteers.

 Volunteer Agreement Forms